 Here’s how she breaks down the math:

-“Let’s say that you could rent an apartment on a 12-month lease agreement for $1,200/month.
-By comparison, you could Airbnb the same space for $100/night.
+“Let’s say you could rent an apartment on a 12-month lease agreement for $1,200/month.
+You could Airbnb the same space for $100/night.

 “On the surface, that $100 per night sounds like a no-brainer.
 At full occupancy, that’s $3000 per month.
 Why wouldn’t you take that?